How is gallbladder cancer diagnosed?

 - To help determine if treatment is working

 - To look for signs of the cancer coming back after treatment

 People who have (or might have) gallbladder cancer may have one or more of the following tests.

 Abdominal ultrasound: This is often the first imaging test done in people who have symptoms (such as jaundice or pain in the right upper part of their abdomen) that might be caused by gallbladder problems.

 This is an easy test to have done, and it uses no radiation.
-For a gallbladder ultrasound exam, you simply lie on a table while the doctor or ultrasound technician moves the transducer (which is shaped like a wand) along the skin over the right upper abdomen.
+You simply lie on a table while the doctor or ultrasound technician moves the transducer (which is shaped like a wand) along the skin over the right upper abdomen.
 Usually, the skin is first lubricated with gel.

-Endoscopic or laparoscopic ultrasound: These techniques let the doctor put the ultrasound transducer inside the body, closer to the gallbladder to produce more detailed images than a standard ultrasound.
+Endoscopic or laparoscopic ultrasound: In these techniques, the doctor puts the ultrasound transducer inside the body and closer to the gallbladder, which gives more detailed images than a standard ultrasound.
 The transducer is on the end of a thin, lighted tube that has an attached viewing device.
-The tube is either passed through the mouth, down through the stomach, and near the gallbladder area (endoscopic ultrasound) or through a surgical cut in the abdomen (belly) (laparoscopic ultrasound).
+The tube is either passed through the mouth, down through the stomach, and near the gallbladder area (endoscopic ultrasound) or through a small surgical cut in the belly (laparoscopic ultrasound).

 Computed tomography (CT) scan

-The CT scan is an x-ray test that produces detailed cross-sectional images of your body.
+The CT scan uses x-rays to make detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these into images of slices of the part of your body that is being studied.